Romulo-Moraes/Assembly-Toolkit/13. Assembly-C interoperability/README.md

 ## 13.1.
 The object file
-After compiling a C source file, the compiler will generate an object file (.o).
-The generated file contains all instructions of the functions written in the source file.
-The assembler does the same thing, generating an object file that needs to be given to the linker to create the final executable.
-Although both files are generated from different sources, they can be linked by the linker to interact with each other.
+Upon compiling a C source file, the compiler generates an object file (.o) that contains all the instructions for the functions defined in the source.
+Similarly, the assembler produces an object file that must be passed to the linker to create the final executable.
+Despite being generated from different sources, both files can be linked by the linker, allowing them to interact with one another

 ## 13.2.
 Calling Assembly from C
-To call Assembly from C we can create a procedure that prints a message and export it through the linker in order to it be accessible inside the C environment.
+To call Assembly from C we create a procedure that prints a message and export it through the linker in order to make it accessible inside the C environment.
 ```asm
 global helloMsg ; making the procedure globally
                 ; visible to the linker